zallarak/zallarak.github.io/_posts/2018-02-10-proof-of-work.markdown

 date:   2018-02-10 11:39:40 -0800
 categories:
 ---
-Proof of work is an attractive conensus protocol for cryptocurrencies that aspire to become meaningful stores of value.
+*Proof of work is an attractive consensus protocol for cryptocurrencies that aspire to become meaningful stores of value.*

 ## Universal access